 Parents/guardians present their child to the priest and step back to allow the child to make their first confession.

-Once the individual confession of your child is over, you are the one to welcome the child with a loving hug and wrap their baptismal shawl around them, as a sign of renewing the relationship with God, oneself and others.
+Once the individual confession of your child is over, you are the one to welcome the child with a loving hug, as a sign of renewing the relationship with God, oneself and others.

 It is important that your child is familiar with the rite.
-Please look at the First Reconciliation Rite below and listen to Father John advising on the preparation routine*
+Please look at the First Reconciliation Rite below and make sure your child remembers what to say.

 3. Look at parts of the sacrament